Florida disability benefit programs.

 Contact the agency to get information on buying or renting a home, receive support from the Fair Housing Act for Persons with Disabilities, and also get free, general information about housing options and solutions.

 One of the main statewide groups is the Florida Supportive Housing Coalition.
 This agency supports the elderly, certain veterans (including those with a disability) returning from service abroad, people at risk or suffering from homelessness, the disabled, and other groups.
 The coalition is mostly involved in ensuring safe and affordable housing is available.
+There may even be rent free apartments.

 Financial aid may be available from ACCESS Florida, which is run by Department of Children and Families.
 This organization can also support the disabled, provided conditions are met by the applicants.
 This may be the primary government agency that distributes cash assistance and other benefits.
 Food, grants, housing support, and medical care can all be provided to those that need help.